poegroup/guide/sections/getting-started.md

 As new concepts are introduced, please check out the resources we provide and revisit as necessary.
 We will be focussing on the very highest level features.

-Now, to kick things off, we will need [node.js]("http://nodejs.org/"), so install if necessary.
+Now, to kick things off, we will need [node.js]("http://nodejs.org/"), so install if you need to.

-Since we'll need [foreman](https://github.com/ddollar/foreman) as well, you might as well install it too while you're at it.
+We'll need [foreman](https://github.com/ddollar/foreman) as well, you might as well install it too while you're at it.

 <div class='NOTE'>
 <p>